 If you're creative and knowledgeable, there may be an audience for what you'd want to write about, from how-tos about record collecting to novels about zombie invasions.

-Digital entrepreneur Jackson, whose published works range from romance novels to travel guides, recommends looking into publishing platforms such as Barnes & Noble, Amazon, and Gumroad.
-Barnes & Noble charges a 15% commission fee, while Gumroad charges either 8.5% plus 30 cents per sale or 3.5% plus 30 cents per sale, depending on which type of account you have.
+Digital entrepreneur Jackson, whose published works range from romance novels to travel guides, recommends looking into publishing platforms such as Barnes & Noble and Gumroad.
+Each has its own model.
+Barnes & Noble uses a royalty-based model: It pays e-book writers a 70% royalty, meaning that the author gets 70% of the retail price of each sale.

 Don't be afraid to set a fair price, either.
 "I do not subscribe to the 99-cent book," Jackson previously told Grow.
 "If you can afford $3.52 for a cup of coffee in Denver, not including tip, then you can pay $2.99 minimum for any of my books."